shinyshoes404/py-basic-ses/README.md

 # py-basic-ses
-py-basic-ses provides a command line application and library to send emails via Amazon Web Services' Simple Email Service, or AWS SES, API by leveraging the boto3 library and written in Python.
+py-basic-ses provides a command line application and library to send emails via Amazon Web Services' Simple Email Service, or AWS SES, API by leveraging the boto3 library.

 **This package requires**